• Skip to primary navigation

 How To Make Mac and Cheese with Cottage Cheese

-food processor with cottage cheese and shredded cheese
+Food processor with cottage cheese and shredded cheese to make healthy mac and cheese.

-Step Two - Combine the ingredients in a food processor or blender and blend.
+Step 2: Blend.
+Combine the remaining ingredients in a food processor or blender.
+Blend until the mixture is smooth.

-• Broccoli - Roasted broccoli or steamed broccoli would be wonderful to add or serve on the side!
+• Vegetable Sides: Roasted broccoli or steamed broccoli and roasted cauliflower would be wonderful to add or serve on the side or even added on top.

-• Salad - Serve healthy mac n cheese with a side salad to boost your veggies!
+• Salad: Serve healthy mac n cheese with a side salad to boost your veggies!
+We love this creamy broccoli salad with Greek yogurt or this copycat Olive Garden salad made a bit healthier.

 Frequently Asked Questions

-What are the best cheese combinations for macaroni and cheese?
+What's the best cheese for macaroni and cheese?

 Extra sharp cheese is the best for mac and cheese.
 You can also do half extra sharp cheese with half gouda cheese for more of a tangy flavor!